torvalds/linux/Documentation/arch/arm64/sme.rst

 * The presence of SME is reported to userspace via HWCAP2_SME in the aux vector AT_HWCAP2 entry.
-Presence of this flag implies the presence of the SME instructions and registers, and the Linux-specific system interfaces described in this document.
+Presence of this flag implies the presence of the SME instructions and registers, and the GNU/Linux-specific system interfaces described in this document.
 SME is reported in /proc/cpuinfo as "sme".

 * The presence of SME2 is reported to userspace via HWCAP2_SME2 in the aux vector AT_HWCAP2 entry.
-Presence of this flag implies the presence of the SME2 instructions and ZT0, and the Linux-specific system interfaces described in this document.
+Presence of this flag implies the presence of the SME2 instructions and ZT0, and the GNU/Linux-specific system interfaces described in this document.
 SME2 is reported in /proc/cpuinfo as "sme2".

 * Support for the execution of SME instructions in userspace can also be